DripEmail/prometheus-ecs-discovery/README.md

   exiting (0 = infinite)
 * -config.write-to (string): path of file to write ECS service discovery information to (default "ecs_file_sd.yml")
+* -config.clusters (string): if specified, export tasks from only this comma-separated list of clusters (default "")
+* -config.labels-suppress (string): comma-separated list of labels to suppress from being exported (default "")

 ## Usage